sfigg/commercialization-public/docset/customize/mdm/passportforwork-csp.md

 Supported operations are Add, Get, Delete, and Replace.

 <a href="" id="tenantid-policies-enablepinrecovery"></a>***TenantId*/Policies/EnablePinRecovery**
+Added in the next major update of Windows 10.
 Boolean value that enables a user to change their PIN by using the Windows Hello for Business PIN recovery service.
 This cloud service encrypts a recovery secret, which is stored locally on the client, and can be decrypted only by the cloud service.

 Default value is false.
 If you enable this policy setting, the PIN recovery secret will be stored on the device and the user can change their PIN if needed.